linode/docs/docs/platform/linode-managed/index.md

     [![Linode Managed Contacts](managed-contacts.png "Linode Managed Contacts")](managed-contacts.png)

 1. A form for your new contact will appear.
-The form accepts a primary and secondary phone number, which we may call if we need additional information to troubleshoot an issue on your servers.
+The form accepts a primary and secondary phone number, which Linode Support may call if they need additional information to troubleshoot an issue on your servers.

     In the **Group** field, enter a group name.
 As described at the beginning of this section, groups can hold multiple contacts.
 Ideally, you'll combine all of the individuals responsible for a particular service or system into one group.

     {{< note >}}
-A Managed service can only be linked to a contact group and not to individual contacts, so you should generally create at least one group, even if it only contains one contact.
+A Managed service can only be linked to a contact group and not to individual contacts, so you should  create at least one group, even if it only contains one contact.
 {{< /note >}}

 1. Fill out the form and click the **Save** button.